ipikuka/remark-flexible-paragraphs/README.md

 ## When should I use this?

-This plugin is useful if you want to **add a custom paragraph** in markdown, _with custom class name and also additional properties_.
+This plugin is useful if you want to **add a custom paragraph** in markdown, _with alignment support, custom class name, custom classifications, and also additional properties_.
+This plugin also give an option to wrap the paragraph with a container. **You can easily center or align the paragraphs with the `remark-flexible-paragraphs` plugin.**

 ## Installation

-This package is suitable for ESM and CommonJs module system.
-In Node.js (version 12.20+, 14.14+, or 16.0+), install with npm:
+This package is suitable for ESM only.
+In Node.js (version 14.14+, 16.0+), install with npm:

 ```bash
 npm install remark-flexible-paragraphs